Fort William, Scotland: Economy

+The area is a tourism centre for hikers due to its proximity to Ben Nevis, and to drivers wanting to see a nearby railway bridge, the Glenfinnan Viaduct.
+The Glenfinnan Viaduct was used in the film Harry Potter and the Chamber of Secrets and in three other films in the series, and is often called The Harry Potter Bridge.
+To address the automotive congestion, travellers by train are given discounts at local venues.

 Just outside the town is a large aluminium plant once operated by Alcan and powered by the Lochaber hydroelectric scheme, in its day the biggest tunnelling project in the world.
 This was formerly served by the Lochaber Narrow Gauge Railway better known locally as the Puggy Line.

 In November 2016, Sanjeev Gupta's Liberty Steel Group purchased the Lochaber aluminium plant from Rio Tinto.

 On 3 April 2021, it came to light during Gupta's financial troubles involving Greensill Capital that the Jahama Highland Estates (formerly the "Alcan Estate") had been purchased in 2016 as part of the Rio Tinto deal for the Lochaber aluminium plant, because the furnace requires so much power that the smelter is located near a hydroelectric plant, which drains the basin of the 114,000 acre Estate.

 The Estate includes the north face of Ben Nevis.
 According to reports, the Scottish National Party mandated that the Estate never be split from the hydro plant and aluminium smelter, but Gupta ignored them and placed ownership of the Estate in a company that is domiciled on the Isle of Man.
 The 2016 deal was worth £330 million and was guaranteed by the UK Chancellor of the Exchequer.
 Conservative finance spokesperson Murdo Fraser was critical of the alleged breach of the SNP agreement and urged the SNP to "take whatever steps are necessary to protect public funds".